Back to Blog

 What This Means for Treatment Approaches

-The recognition of GLP-1s as cardiovascular medications is changing how doctors approach treatment:
+Recognizing GLP-1s as heart medications is changing how doctors treat patients:

 Shifting Perspectives